martyroque/nucleux/README.md

 export default UserStore;
 ```

-With this, `shouldMakeRequest` will track both `isAuth` and `isConnected` values and produce a single `boolean` value as a result.
-This computed value can be used as a regular store value anywhere in our app.
+With this, `shouldMakeRequest` will watch both `isAuth` and `isConnected` atom and derive a single `boolean` atom as a result.
+This derived atom can be used as a regular store value anywhere in our app.

 ```javascript
 import React, { useEffect } from 'react';